Swan Brewery

-The Swan Brewery is a brewing company, whose brewery was located in Perth, Western Australia.
+The Swan Brewery is a brewing company, whose high profile brewery was once located beside the Swan River, in Perth, Western Australia.

 History

 The brewery was established in 1857 by Frederick Sherwood at the foot of what is now Sherwood Court in Perth.
 The brewery was named for the black swans that Sherwood had seen on the river.

 Sherwood inherited a successful building firm from his father Richard in 1831 and migrated to the Swan River Colony, with his wife Jessey and three children in 1843.
 Sherwood, who had been working as an architect/surveyor/builder, established the brewery after the death of his wife, in order to support his six children.
 He saw the Swan River as the ideal place to build a brewery, as the Swan provided fresh, clean water for making the beer, hiring convicts as a source of cheap labour.